-Anyone can make a direct referral to the Juvenile Fire-Setter scheme.
-Historically we have received referrals from families, schools and other related agencies.
-An intervention can only take place with the permission of the parent / guardian of the child.
-For further information regarding the Juvenile Fire-Setter scheme and/or to make a referral, please contact:
+Anyone can make a direct referral to the Juvenile Fire Setter Scheme.
+Historically we have received referrals from parents, family members, schools and other related agencies.
+An intervention can only take place with the permission of the parent orguardian of the child.
+For further information regarding the Juvenile Fire Setter Scheme and/or to make a referral, please contact:

 Phone: 01376 576022